wppbav/bavapi-sdk-python/docs/usage/basic.md

 These reference classes must be generated on your machine after installation.
 Please follow the instructions in the [Installing Reference Classes](../getting-started/reference-classes.md) section.

-The following reference classes are available:
+The following reference classes are available as of `v0.10`:

 - `Audiences`: Audience IDs for all available Fount audiences.
 - `Countries`: Country IDs for all available Fount countries.